Zionist Organization of America - Brooklyn Region

 Contact Us

-Please click here to make your Mishalach Manot contribution online,
+Click here to make your Mishalach Manot contribution online,

 or click here to detach this portion and return with your check to:

-The trip was the culmination of a Mishloach Manot campaign coordinated by the ZOA Brooklyn Region that involved a dozen Yeshivas in the Metropolitan New York area, and numerous individual contributors.
 The success of the Mission owes a large debt to the Sar-El office of the Israeli Army whose logistical support for our mission was critical.
-The group visited dozens of Israeli Army bases throughout Israel, ranging from main base camps to small outposts on cold wind swept hilltops in Yesha, distributing literally thousands of Shalah Manot packages.
-We also had the privilege to visit and distribute Mishloach Manot to Israeli and American soldiers manning a Patriot Missile Battery in Jaffo.
+The group visited dozens of Israeli Army bases throughout Israel, ranging from main base camps to small outposts on cold wind swept hilltops in Yesha (Judea and Samaria), distributing literally thousands of Shalah Manot packages.
+We also had the privilege to visit and distribute Mishloach Manot to Israeli and American soldiers jointly manning a Patriot Missile Battery in Jaffo.

-The purpose of this Mission was to show the Israeli soldiers that we care, that they are not alone, and that we are all part of the Jewish culture.
-It succeeded well beyond our expectations.
 It was our intention to say thank you to the soldiers, but they in turn could not stop saying thank you to us, for coming and for caring.
 The young defenders of Israel sincerely expressed their thanks and appreciation verbally as well as with song and dance.
-This was a mission to show Achdus with our brethren in Israel who are not only guarding Eretz Yisroel, the land of Israel, as one of the letters stated, but also the nation of Israel.
-The knowledge that they have thousands of friends and admirers in New York, some of whom were willing to join them in these difficult times, was a source of strength to them and an overwhelming emotional experience for us.
+This was a mission to show Achdus (oneness) with our brethren in Israel who are not only guarding Eretz Yisroel, the land of Israel, as one of the letters stated, but also the nation of Israel.

 In addition to the Mishloach Manot each soldier also received an individual letter of friendship and support from a student in a Yeshiva or a message from an adult who participated in the project.
 The letters were as eagerly received as the packages.
 Many of the soldiers immediately responded to the message received, and hopefully a correspondence will develop.